 Occasionally wild animals get into buildings by mistake.
-The Animal Make Safe program safely and humanely responds to certain live animal incidents in campus buildings by capture and removal or live trapping.
+The Animal Make Safe program safely and humanely responds to certain live animal incidents in UT Austin campus buildings by capture and removal or live trapping.
 Our staff is trained to respond to these incidents 24-hours a day, 7 days a week.
 Please see Animal Issues - Who to call for more information.
 If you are looking for information about laboratory animals please see Biological Safety / Humanized Animal Research.

 In the spring and fall, bats are commonly seen around Austin and the UT Campus.
 Sometimes bats find their way to places where they shouldn’t be, such as inside a building.
-If you come across a bat in a building, or one outside that needs help, please call Animal Make Safe.
+If you come across a bat in a university building, or one outside on campus that needs help, please call Animal Make Safe.
 Remember, bats are wildlife and should never be touched!

 - (512) 471-3511 during business hours (8am-5pm)